-- The new Master Schedule was revised to include the current anticipated local matching funding efforts and has been presented as the August 2024 update. - The new Master Schedule also details the latest strategy in Real Estate efforts needed to support construction. - The overall effect of adopting the new Master Schedule is about a year change in the anticipated Target Start of Revenue Service from August 2033 to October 2034 which has not changed since the last update. - The revised Master Schedule was provided to the FTA and the PMOC.
-The PMOC completed a comprehensive detailed review of the revised Master Schedule and the revised schedule was found to be in general conformance with the basic OP34 guidance. - The Master Schedule critical path (CP) remains a zero total float path to the RSD.
-The previous update had a split critical path, and several concurrent activities were reported as critical but this update isolates the CP to a single path.
-The current CP includes the following elements: - Selection of two real estate appraisers (completed) with a lag to the start of Issuing the Notice of Decision to Appraise to Property Owners (Drafted by Legal Counsel) by November 2025. - Conduct and review appraisals by August 2026. - o Make real estate offers and secure properties by August 2027 - Conduct environmental assessments of Tranche 2 properties by November 2027. - Complete critical Demo Package T2 by July 2028. - Complete all mined excavation and Track and Systems installation by May 2033. - Complete testing and commissioning by April 2034. - Complete Pre-Revenue testing by October 2034. - Target RSD October 20, 2034. - The schedule for securing a street vacation has been compressed and accelerated to match the construction need date to start Utility Relocations.
-The public outreach is slated for early 2025, anticipating that letters of consent will be sent to adjoining property owners in the Spring of 2025. - TJPA has revised the Basis of Schedule report to further define contract packaging, Master Schedule structure, and contingency time treatment.
+- o Complete Utility Relocation Design 100% (354.2.3) by December 2025 - o Bid and award Utility Relocation Contract by June 2026 - o Complete Utility Relocations on Townsend St. by March 2028 - o Award Civil and Tunnel Contract by March 2028 - Complete all mined excavation and Track and Systems installation by October 2033. - o Complete testing and commissioning by August 2034. - o Complete Pre-Revenue testing by March 2035. - o Target RSD March 1, 2035. - It had been previously reported that the schedule for securing a street vacation had been compressed and accelerated to match the construction need date to start Utility Relocations.
+The public outreach is slated for early 2025, anticipating that letters of consent will be sent to adjoining property owners in the Spring of 2025.
+In the schedule update the logic slipped by 17 workdays to allow for additional time for outreach. - TJPA has revised the Basis of Schedule report to further define contract packaging, Master Schedule structure, and contingency time treatment.
 The PMOC has reviewed the report and finds that it adequately supports and details the Master Schedule approach and methodology. - The ROW parcels have been divided into tranches and included in the new Master Schedule.
 Implementing this allows the TJPA team to move forward with the acquisitions and appraisals process in a staggered manner which is reflective of parcels' need dates.
 It allows the team to pursue activities that can be advanced to meet project needs.
 Two historical properties are proposed for acquisition and demolition.
-The TJPA coordinated with the State Historic Preservation Officer (SHPO) received approval for the approach to recordation of those properties in advance of demolition. - The elimination of the CHSRA platforms at the Fourth and Townsend Street Station resulted in a smaller plan footprint and reduction of the tunnel stub length have increased the area available for the required additional utility relocation design.
-The team is evaluating an updated schedule for revisions generated by these referenced secondary mitigation measures.
+The TJPA coordinated with the State Historic Preservation Officer (SHPO) received approval for the approach to recordation of those properties in advance of demolition. - Securing ROW has been a critical component of the project.
+TJPA has identified 4 tranches to track based on need.
+The following table shows the relative status of the tranches as reported in the Master Schedule.